 Gen Todoroki has great skills in rally racing, but also has a bad habit of damaging the car he's driving enough to retire him from the race he's in.
 After retiring from the Monte Carlo Rally in Paris, Gen is approached by Tsukasa Rokkouji, a higher-up at Seiou Sports; Rokkouji wants Seiou to sponsor a rally team for the upcoming Safari Rally in Kenya, and he feels that Gen has the skills to be a great driver for the team.
 Unfortunately, Gen's recon run with navigator Dick Van Dyke doesn't work out, so fellow driver Raul Uzbek Shin decides to trade places with Gen, giving him Rov Lowe, a lesser-experienced navigator.
 If Gen wants to pull out a good ranking for his team, then he'll have to get through the rally with little to no trouble...
 If that's even possible for Gen to do.

 Goddamn is definitely a one-of-a-kind sports anime, since it deals with rally racing.
 Even though some characters don't get the same focus that they are indicated to get and the non-rally stuff isn't quite as entertaining the overall story is fun to watch and it delivers on more than just being a unique sports anime.
-It actually makes me want to check out the manga; totaling at only 5 volumes I really want to see what happens next in the story, especially considering how the Safari Rally ends.
+Totaling at only 5 volumes, I really want to see what happens next in the story via the manga, especially considering how the Safari Rally ends.
 There are no scanlations for Goddamn, and I actually didn't even know of this title until a few days ago, but I can definitely say that I will never forget this title, if only because of it's memorable name and unique sport of choice.
 I do wonder if the licensing costs for this title would still be kind of high nowadays, though, since there are so many actual company logos and names in it (Toyota, Subaru, and Lancia are spoken heavily due to the teams' use of the cars, and the Ford & Marlboro logos are easily seen a good number of times), not to mention that the actual World Rally Championship/WRC is used as the organization behind the rallys in the anime...
 Not that I see this OVA ever being licensed, but it just makes me wonder.
 Anyway, Goddamn is definitely worth checking out; the name alone will catch your interest, but the actual subject matter will keep you entertained.